SwissBorg/akka-persistence-postgres/docs/src/main/paradox/index.md

 Configure `akka-persistence`:

-- instruct akka persistence to use the `jdbc-journal` plugin,
+- instruct akka persistence to use the `postgres-journal` plugin,
-- instruct akka persistence to use the `jdbc-snapshot-store` plugin,
+- instruct akka persistence to use the `postgres-snapshot-store` plugin,

 Configure `slick`: